Skip to content

 Do you do brand partnerships or receive freebies?

 No. My only perk is I request from publishers free review copies of books whose authors may feature on the podcast or that can help me research a planned topic.
 That does not guarantee the author a slot on the pod, but it often ends up that way because I only request books I'm very interested in.
 Sometimes books come in unsolicited.
 Broad History wouldn't exist without the support of authors and publishers; there's just no way I could pay retail price for all the books required to make an informed episode.
-You'll find most newsrooms are packed with free books; publishers do their bit to build an informed media and hope to get book coverage in return.
 I also rely heavily on public libraries.

 Do you publish AI-generated content?